harmanpreet-sagar/Leetcode-Problems/HashMap/3 - Longest Substring without Duplicate Chars/description.md

-# 3. Longest Substring without Repeating Strings
+# 3. Longest Substring without Duplicate Strings

 Given a string `s`, find the length of the **longest substring** without duplicate characters.